PricingFrontier/python-for-pricing-course/docs/index.md

 Python is quickly becoming popular across the insurance industry.

-You're not learning in isolation - you're joining community of pricing analysts modernising their skillsets.
+You're not learning in isolation - you're joining a community of pricing analysts modernising their skillsets.
 Whether you're just starting out or leading change in your team, this course is here to support your next step.

 ## [Chapter 0: Overview](./0.
 Overview/index.md)